julzaza/wildwitchherbs/_posts/2026-03-20-herbs-for-anxiety-and-stress.md

 - **[Folk Healing Herbs for the Body (Traditional Remedies)](/witchy-herbs-for-healing/)**
 - **[Witchy Herbs for Emotional Healing and Grief](/witchy-herbs-anxiety-grief-emotional-healing/)**

-For something more structured you can come back to daily, you can find the full tea ritual here:
+For something more structured you can come back to daily, you can find 6 herbal tea recipes here:

 → [Anxiety Herbal Tea Guide: Practical Folk Remedies](https://wildwitchherbs.gumroad.com/l/herbal-remedies-for-anxiety)